CableCARD: Background

 The portion of the Telecommunications Act of 1996 which resulted in the creation of CableCARDs is known as Section 629, instructing the Federal Communications Commission (FCC) to:

 Multichannel video programming refers to cable or satellite television.
 A driving motivation of this passage was to foster the kind of consumer choices that resulted after the Federal government landmark Carterfone ruling requiring telephone companies to allow consumers to purchase third-party telephones for attachment to the phone company network.
 The thought was that consumers would benefit from wider choices due to competition between consumer electronics (CE) manufacturers unaffiliated with cable companies.

 The FCC was charged with working with the industry to carry out the directives of the 1996 law.
-On June 11, 1998, after securing proposals and recommendations from interested parties, the FCC ordered that cable companies would provide a separable security access device by July 1, 2000 which could be used by third-party devices to access digital cable networks.
+On June 11, 1998, after securing proposals and recommendations from interested parties, the FCC ordered that cable companies would provide a separable security access device by July 1, 2000, which could be used by third-party devices to access digital cable networks.
 The separable security device was referred to in FCC regulations as a "Point of Deployment" (POD) module.
-After many requests for delay from the cable industry, the first CableCARD devices became available from third party manufacturers in August 2004.
+After many requests for delay from the cable industry, the first CableCARD devices became available from third-party manufacturers in August 2004.

-As of November 1, 2011, all US cable operators were required to allow self-installation of CableCARDs by consumers.